🧘 Curs nou de Abheda Yoga

 We thank Dr. Lucian Iosif Cueșdean for his work and for the truths he brought to light.

-We are convinced that more and more researchers will outline shocking and amazing truths about the origin of the peoples and languages spoken on earth, in relation to the language and nature of the Romanian people.
+We are convinced that more and more researchers will outline shocking and amazing truths about the origin of peoples and languages spoken on earth, in relation to the language and nature of the Romanian people.

-If you wish, search!
+If you want, search!

 You will see that the information is not hidden, but it is given to you.